circleci/circleci-docs/jekyll/_cci2/writing-yaml.md

   - *name
 ```

-When this list is read by a YAML parser,
+When the above list is read by a YAML parser,
 the literal output looks like this.

 ```yaml